NVIDIA/TensorRT-LLM/docs/source/performance/perf-benchmarking.md

 1. Prepare a dataset to drive the inflight batching benchmark.
 2. Build a benchmark engine using `trtllm-bench build` subcommand.
-3. Run the max throughput benchmark using the `trtllm-bench throughput` subcommand.
+3. Run the max throughput benchmark using the `trtllm-bench throughput` subcommand or low latency benchmark using the `trtllm-bench latency` subcommand.

-#### Preparing a Dataset
+## Preparing a Dataset

 The inflight benchmark utilizes a fixed JSON schema so that it is simple and straightforward to specify requests.
 The schema is defined as follows: